Do managers need mental health training?

 The Co-op carried on with their theme of mental wellness by introducing a weekly newsletter that was distributed to all 63,000 members of staff, offering self-care tips and advice on dealing with challenging times.
 They continue to send out resources like this.
 This is a great example of how organisations can take care of their staff’s mental wellbeing, across all levels of authority.

-We proudly offer MH training courses specifically for managers.
+We proudly offer Mental Health Training courses specifically for managers.
 If you manage a team and are interested in expanding your mental health knowledge, contact us today to find out more!
 We also offer mental health training courses for employees to learn how to help others at work and become experts on all things mental health.
 We look forward to working with you.